avr-rust/delay/README.md

         }
     }

 No attempt is made to handle arithmetic overruns.
-You'll need to do some math yourself if you see funny behavior.